VishakArudhra/BastionBook-3tierArch/README.md

 #### how container-to-container communication works:

-1) While frontend containers would be listening on their ports `5000`, the nginx container would be listening on its port `80` that is supposed to mapped to the same port of the host.
+1) While frontend containers would be listening on their ports `5000`, the nginx container would be listening on its port `80` that is supposed to be mapped to the same port of the host.

 2) This way, the same way requests would have been forwarded in the earlier setup, they would be forwarded by the nginx container to the frontend containers by resolution of the respective DNS Aliases of the latter.